ujjobbagya/ncore-torrent-processor/README.md

 # ncore-torrent-processor
 This tool is intended to search torrent within a configured RSS, by using regular expressions, than add those to the queue.
 ## Limitations
-Currently only Transmission is supported, running on localhost:9091 without credentials, since the call of transmission-remote is hardcoded right now.
-This suppose to change in the future.
+Currently only Transmission is supported, another tools can be integrated in the future.
 ## Config file
 The configuration file is in YAML format, must be placed as CONFIG_HOME/torrent-processor/config.yaml.
 For more info about where the tool is searching for the config can be found at [Confuse's documentation](https://confuse.readthedocs.io/en/latest/usage.html#search-paths).
 ## Example configuration file